BTHPOS/electrum/gui/kivy/Readme.md

 # Kivy GUI

-The Kivy GUI is used with ElectrumG on Android devices.
+The Kivy GUI is used with ElectrumBTH on Android devices.
 To generate an APK file, follow these instructions.

 ## 1. Install python-for-android (p4a)
-p4a is used to package ElectrumG, Python, SDL and a bootstrap Java app into an APK file. p4a has been patched to add some functionality needed for ElectrumG.
+p4a is used to package ElectrumBTH, Python, SDL and a bootstrap Java app into an APK file. p4a has been patched to add some functionality needed for ElectrumBTH.
 Until those changes are merged into p4a, you need to merge them locally (into the master branch):

 1.1 [kivy/python-for-android#1217](https://github.com/kivy/python-for-android/pull/1217)